sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 - the application is in the foreground AND listening on active connection.
 - the application is registered to receive incoming calls via the Push Notifications via _SinchClient_ capabilities, or, better, using [UserController.registerUser()](reference/com/sinch/android/rtc/UserController.html#registerUser-com.sinch.android.rtc.UserRegistrationCallback-com.sinch.android.rtc.PushTokenRegistrationCallback-).

-When an application is not running, or the [Active Connection](doc:voice-android-cloud-active-connection) feature is not enabled, the user must be notified of an incoming call by a push notification.
+When an application is not running, the user must be notified of an incoming call by a push notification.

 By invoking [SinchClient.setSupportManagedPush(true)](reference/com/sinch/android/rtc/SinchClient.html#setSupportManagedPush-boolean-) the Sinch SDK will automatically register to _Firebase Cloud Messaging_ and the Sinch backend will initiate push messages to your application when needed.
 This feature requires _Google Play Services_ on the device.
 If you distribute your application through other channels than Google Play, push notifications will not be available on devices that do not have _Google Play Services_.

 If using the Sinch backend and _Firebase Cloud Messaging_ is not viable in the application, please see [Active Connection](doc:voice-android-cloud-active-connection).

 As a developer, you will be responsible for implementing the code that receives the FCM push message.
-For an example implementation, please see the sample app `sinch-rtc-sample-push` which is bundled with the SDK.
+For an example, please see the sample app `sinch-rtc-sample-push` which is bundled with the SDK.

-Sinch SDK moved from deprecated _Google Cloud Messaging_ (GCM) to its most up-to-date and Google-recommended version _Firebase Cloud Messaging_ (FCM), which requires client app to be modified in accordance with the Google’s official [GCM to FCM migration guide](https://developers.google.com/cloud-messaging/android/android-migrate-fcm)

 The following sections cover how to support receiving calls and messages via push notifications.